-On our recent trip to London the featured mega-publicity of the moment was Fifty Shades of Grey - the film and this Macdonalds ad.
+On our recent trip to London the mega-publicities of the moment were Fifty Shades of Grey - the film and this McDonald's ad.

-The F.S of G one was fairly straight forward: bondage, fluffy handcuffs (suggested on Amazon along with Blue note jazz records and bathroom fittings) brooding man looking out of plate-glass office window and blindfolded woman biting bottom lip, etc etc - yes we got the message: sex, writhing, sweat . . . whatever, anyway the ad works, whether you want it to or not.
-Yes I gathered what the film was about (how could you miss the meaning unless you have lived in a yak-hearders shed on a mountain somewhere without connection to on-line book stores for the last five years or so).
+The F.S of G one was fairly straight forward: bondage, fluffy handcuffs, brooding man looking out of plate-glass office window and blindfolded woman biting bottom lip, etc, etc - yes we got the message: sex, writhing, sweat . . . whatever.
+Anyway the ad works, whether you want it to or not, in that I gathered what the film was about (how could you miss the meaning unless you have lived in a yak-herders shed on a mountain somewhere without connection to the outside world.

 A freshly cracked egg?
 What does this mean exactly?
-Cracked eggs to me mean when I used to work as a cook in an extremely disreputable nursing home where trays of cracked eggs came in cheap from the supplier.
-They were fresh in that I had just cracked one on a pan to make an omelette, i.e the action was fresh, but not FRESH as in straight out of a hens behind.
+Cracked eggs to me mean when I used to work as a cook in an extremely disreputable nursing home, and trays of cracked eggs came in cheap from the supplier.
+They were fresh in that I had just cracked one into a pan to make an omelette, i.e the action was fresh, but not FRESH as in straight out of a hens behind.

-The word FRESH is wildly overused in advertising generally: fresh eggs, fresh milk, fresh fruit, veg, salad, etc etc. I did once see a vast lorry delivering chilled goods while driving up the M1; its sides blazoned with the words - Beyond Fresh.
+The word FRESH is wildly overused in advertising generally: fresh eggs, fresh milk, fresh fruit, veg, salad . . .
+I did once see a chilled goods lorry on the M1, its sides blazoned with the words - Beyond Fresh.

-I wonder if the ad exec responsible for that gem sat up in bed at three in the morning sweating, and planning what they would do with their redundancy payment.
+I wonder if the ad exec responsible for that gem is now considering what to with their redundancy payment.